Log in or Register

 The Recreational Boating Facilities Scheme (RBFS) is primarily funded by boat registration fees.

-The Department of Transport also offers Coastal Adaptation and Protection (CAP) grants for projects that identify and manage coastal hazards.
+The Department of Transport and Major Infrastructure also offers Coastal Adaptation and Protection (CAP) grants for projects that identify and manage coastal hazards.